decibel-threshold-event-displayer/decibel-threshold-event-displayer/SCRUM.md

 >Discuss in your group how you want to implement the Scrum artifact 'Impediment Backlog' in 'Project 1’.
 Does it make sense to keep a 'Sprint Diary’?

+We will use Gitlab issues and a dedicated board to track our impediments.

 ## DoR (Definition of Ready)

 >How do you design the quality gate ‘DoR’ (Definition of Ready) concerning ‘utility value’ and ‘effort/work’?